 Saturn was the primary Roman deity who presided over agriculture and the harvesting of crops.
 This is the reason that he was associated with the Greek god Cronus, who was also the god of harvest.
 Unlike Cronus, however, his Roman equivalent Saturn held onto his significance even after his fall from grace and was still widely worshiped in Rome.

 This may, in great part, have been due to the festival devoted to him called Saturnalia, the most popular in Roman society.
 Saturn’s position as the patron god of agriculture and the Winter Solstice festival meant that he was also associated with wealth, abundance, and dissolution to some extent.

-Throughout ancient history, there have been gods and goddesses of agriculture, to whom people have worshiped for plentiful harvests and healthy crops.
-It was the nature of pre-Christian civilizations to pray to a variety of “pagan” gods for blessings.
-Agriculture being one of the most important professions in those days, it is not surprising that the number of agrarian gods and goddesses were many.
+Throughout ancient history, there have been gods and goddesses of agriculture, whom people have worshiped for plentiful harvests and healthy crops.
+It was the nature of pre-Christian civilizations to pray to a variety of pagan gods for blessings.
+With agriculture being one of the most important professions in those days, it is not surprising that there was a large number of agrarian gods and goddesses.

 Due to this fact, Roman mythology has taken on many of the stories about Cronus and attributed them to Saturn as well.
 There is no evidence that such stories about Saturn existed before the Romans came in contact with the Greeks.
 Now we find stories of Saturn having swallowed his children out of fear of usurpation and of Saturn’s war with his youngest son, Jupiter, the most powerful of the Roman gods.